Tom-Ford90/rsschool-cv/cv.md

 }
 ```
 ## Work Experience
-At this moment I m learning JS in RS School from EPAM Systems.
-Unfortunately, I haven`t got work experience in front-end development.
-Despite this i enjoy to learn JS, HTML/CSS.
+At this moment I am learning JS in RS School from EPAM Systems.
+Unfortunately, I have not got work experience in front-end development.
+Despite this I enjoy to learn JS, HTML/CSS.
 ## Education
 RS School from EPAM Systems
 ## Language
-Russian Native
+Native: Russian
 Level of English: Upper-intermediate